camsaul/camsaul.com/_posts/2020-06-09-emacs-lisp-intro-markdown-live-previews-part-1.markdown

 get the minimum possible position and maximum possible position in the current buffer respectively; together those positions represent the region we're operating on.

-Finally, we pass the string `"*Preview Markdown Output*"` to `shell-command-on-region` which tells it the name to use for the buffer it writes the output of the shell command to.
-Emacs Lisp buffers used for internally or for other special purposes are conventionally given names with asterisks (affectionately known as *earmuffs*), but you can actually name the buffer anything you want. `shell-command-on-region` will clear any existing contents of the buffer before writing the command output.
+The final argument to `shell-command-on-region`, `"*Preview Markdown Output*"`, tells it the name of the buffer to write the output of the shell command to (creating it if it doesn't already exist).
+If the buffer already exists, `shell-command-on-region` will clear any existing contents of the buffer before writing the command output.

+Emacs Lisp buffers used for internally or for other special purposes are conventionally given names with asterisks (affectionately known as *earmuffs*), but you could name the buffer anything you want.

 Go ahead and give it a try in your Markdown file buffer, and you'll see a buffer called `*Preview Markdown Output*` pop up with the HTML output.